 Final Semester RCL (completion of program)

-Keep in mind, students completing their program who are eligible for a final semester RCL must enroll in a minimum of one in-person class.
+Students completing their program who are eligible for a final semester RCL must enroll in a minimum of one in-person class; your one class cannot be online (may not apply during COVID-19, please check with our office).
 Internship classes for credit that are in-person do count towards this requirement.
-Your one class cannot be online.

 If you have already completed all program requirements for your degree and/or certificate, you are ineligible for a final semester reduced course load as the government views your program as already completed.
-If you find yourself in this situation, please get in contact with a DSO immediately.
+If you find yourself in this situation, please get in contact with a DSO in our office immediately.

 A student may apply for RCL if, due to a temporary illness or medical condition, they are unable to be enrolled full-time (or, if necessary as recommended by a medical professional, no course load at all).